AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/portals/main.md

 The example above ensure that the user can cancel their message if it is underpriced.

+Note that there are two flows for cancellation depending on if your deposit for was publicly or privately.

 ### Designated caller
 Designating a caller grants the ability to specify who should be able to call a function that consumes a message.
 This is useful for ordering of batched messages, as we will see shortly.